 Step 9.
 Add Your Minimalist RV Decor

 Minimalism style can quickly look dull or cold, which is not going to make your RV an enjoyable place to hang out if you don’t combat it with the tricks professional decorators use.

 The first trick is to use plenty of texture in upholstery and bedding items.
-For example, while you don’t want to use more than two throw pillows on a couch, go with a knitted or velvet fabric to rev up the design.
+For example, if you don’t want to use more than two throw pillows on a couch, go with a knitted or velvet fabric to revise the design.

 A fuzzy throw rug in the right color tone under a coffee table adds interest without being too distracting.
 Likewise, a plush blanket on the bed with quilted or tufted pillow shams will be inviting.

 Pick one bold picture or decor item in each space as a focal point.
 By bold, I don’t mean bright colors that don’t fit in with your overall palette, but don’t be afraid of using black against white surfaces or white against deeper colors.

 Do choose an object that will bring you joy every time you see it, such as an art object you find on your RV travels.